Facico/Chinese-Vicuna/README.md

 The repo hopes to help you to train these LORA models.

-**what is LORA?**：Simply, it's a plugin used to help adapt large models to your dataset, technical details can be found in[LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/pdf/2106.09685.pdf)。Its advantage is that the finetune is very fast when it comes to getting a small model, about 30M, and the key is that it supports **Plug and Play**.
+**what is LORA?**: Simply, it's a plugin used to help adapt large models to your dataset, technical details can be found in[LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/pdf/2106.09685.pdf)。Its advantage is that the finetune is very fast when it comes to getting a small model, about 30M, and the key is that it supports **Plug and Play**.
 As can be expected, this is a very suitable architecture for open source ecology.

 Here, we will help you train through a very low-demand environment, with only one **2080** (11G) to achieve certain results.